 Trending received the 2017 Community Health Development Award from the Royal Society for Public Health (RSPH) for its contribution to community health and wellbeing.

 Trending can supply clothing to people living in Middlesbrough.

 What support is available?

-Good quality clothing which has been washed, ironed and made fit for purpose on site is available for those who need it.
-You can bid for the clothes you want without any money changing hands, through the Trending Facebook page and you can then collect the clothing from the boutique inspired Trending shop.
+Trending provides good quality clothing which has been washed, ironed and made fit for purpose to those who need it.
+People can access clothing without any money changing hands from the boutique inspired Trending shop which is supported by the Trending Facebook page.
 We hope that this enables people to accept free clothing donations with dignity as they are receiving the same shopping experience that they might get from any high street or online retailer.

 How do I get in touch with Trending?

-There are a number of ways to get involved with Trending both as a volunteer and through the donation of good quality clothing.
-If you know someone who is in need of the service, contact Trending on 01642 232872 or search for https://www.facebook.com/TrendingMiddlesbrough/ on Facebook to find the virtual shop.
+If you know someone who is in need of the service, would like to volunteer or donate clothing, contact Trending on 01642 232872 or search for https://www.facebook.com/TrendingMiddlesbrough/ on Facebook to find the virtual shop.

 Ageing Better Middlesbrough is a six year, £6 million programme aimed at reducing loneliness and social isolation for people aged 50 and over in Middlesbrough.
 It’s made up of several different projects and organisations working together to support and empower local older people.
 The programme collects and shares information about exciting opportunities in Middlesbrough and different ways to connect to your community and enjoy everything it has to offer!

-Delivered by Actes, Peer Mentoring was one strand of the Ageing Better Middlesbrough project.
+Delivered by Middlesbrough based charity Actes, Peer Mentoring was one strand of the Ageing Better Middlesbrough project.
 It aimed to recruit and support Peer Friendship volunteers to support people to feel less lonely and isolated, helping them to reconnect with others and activities in their local community.

 Who did the Peer Mentoring project help?